HR and People departments have come a long way since Toby Flenderson put them on the map in everyone’s favorite binge-worthy show, The Office.

 You have nothing to lose and everything to gain from setting thoughtful goals that your HR department can start implementing as quickly as today.

 Plus, they don’t have to be that big!
-Rather than focusing on how you can revolutionize your company’s work environment overnight, think about small changes that will make a big impact and ultimately, drive results over time.
+Rather than focusing on how you can revolutionize your company’s work environment overnight, think about small changes that will make a big impact and, ultimately, drive results over time.

-12 HR Goals Every Company Should Set
+27 HR Goals Every Company Should Set

-It may seem like a lot of these HR goals share similar benefits when they’re carried out effectively, and that is entirely on purpose.
+It may seem like a lot of these HR goals examples share similar benefits when they’re carried out effectively, and that is entirely on purpose.

 You also may find that your HR department already embraces one or more small parts of these larger goals.
 This list will provide new ways to enhance the effects of those efforts in a way that is more narrowly tailored to your employee’s professional needs.